KnowEnG/Data_Cleanup_Pipeline/README.md

   *After removing empty rows and columns, check if a phenotypic spreadsheet:*
   1. for t_test:
-    a. check number of categories >= 2 then pass (otherwise fail)
+    a. number of categories >= 2
-    b. check number of elements per category >= 2 then pass (otherwise fail)
+    b. number of elements per category >= 2
     c. expand and keep the original NAs
   2. for pearson test, contains only real value or NaN.